 After moving to Lake Brownwood, Jody and Garvin opened a home accessory and gift shop near downtown Brownwood.
 Panache was a fabulous way for them to spend time together.
 One of their favorite store activities included going to market together in Dallas to see friends and buy one-of-a-kind keepsakes for their regular customers.
 Jody and Garvin were also active in their church – First United Methodist of Coleman.
 Anyone who knew Jody, knew how much she loved to spend time in her backyard.
 An oasis for her, Garvin and visitors, her yard was therapeutic for Jody – spending hours each day planting and maintaining, coupled with enjoying a glass of wine at the end of the day.

 Jody was preceded in death by her parents, Elva Smith and Lester McKenzie; brother, Donald McKenzie; and many aunts and uncles.
 Jody’s survivors include her husband, Garvin; her daughter, Denice and husband, Mark; her son, Derek and wife, Susan; two grandsons: Zachery and Conner; and one granddaughter, Sophia.

 Any memorials may be sent to the charity of choice of the sender.

 Arrangements have been entrusted to Stevens Funeral Home, 400 West Pecan Street, Coleman.

 Please leave kind thoughts and condolences for the family at www.livingmemorials.com.

-To send flowers to Jody's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jody (McKenzie) Cox, please visit our floral store.